If you are registering on a Physiotherapy, Occupational Therapy or Physician Associate course you must complete an immunsation card

 If your GP can verify that you have received this vaccination via your medical records, or they are able to verify a BCG scar on your arm as proof of immunisation, then they can sign and stamp this section on the card.
 If you do not have a scar or vaccine confirmation in your medical records please speak to your GP about how to have a Mantoux test.
-Please note you will most likely have to pay a fee for this test and you may have to go to a local hospital.
-Prices vary by clinic but the average price of a Mantoux Test is £55 and the BCG is £50 on average.
+Please note you will most likely have to pay a fee for this test and you may have to go to a local hospital or medicentre/ travel clinic.
+Prices vary by clinic but the average price of a Mantoux test is £75 and the BCG is £55 on average.

-If your GP can verify by your medical records that you have received a vaccination (MMR or Rubella), or you have immunity due to having had either virus, they can sign the relevant section on the card confirming this.
+If your GP can verify by your medical records that you have received two vaccinations or you have immunity due to having had either the Measles or Rubella virus, they can sign the relevant section on the card confirming this.

 If your medical records verify that you have had the virus and are therefore immune, your GP can sign the relevant section on the card.
 However, if immunity cannot be confirmed by your medical records you must have a blood test.
 If your blood test result is negative you will need to have the varicella zoster vaccinee and your GP should then sign the card to confirm immunity.
 The VZV chicken pox vaccine costs £65-85 per dose and 2 doses are required.

 Please note the average cost of vaccinations has been provided.
 These are subject to change and can vary from clinic to clinic.